Table of Contents

 - Click Clear data and confirm the action.

-- Once you open Safari, go to its menu shown in the menu bar and select the Preferences option.
+- To fix the clock error in Safari, go to its menu shown in the menu bar and select the Preferences option.

 - Go to the Privacy tab, and click on the Manage Website Data option.